Garden Climate Changes: How Does Climate Change Affect Gardens

 (Image credit: zhaojiankang)

 Climate change is very much in the news these days.
-But you may also be dealing with changes in the garden of your own home, changes that result from the changing global climate.
+You may also be dealing with changes in the garden of your own home as a result of the changing global climate.
 Read on for information about gardening with climate change.

 Does Climate Change Affect Gardens?